LucasGaleano/abuseipDB-client/README.md

 This script will check the networks in cidr.txt, divide the networks in /24 mask and check against abuseIPDB looking for IPs with reputation.

-Also, if you have a netbox api will add the information too.

 ## How it works
 Create a config file name abuseipDB.conf with this information in the root directory. (there is a example file in the repository)